ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 What if I can’t make it to the start on time?

-We encourage all riders to be at the start line on time for their course, however if you cannot make it on time for any reason, the five courses have staggered starts, up until a certain time.
-Please check the Event Program for start and staggered start times.
-Once the staggered starts have ended for each course, you will no longer be able to participate in that course.
+We encourage all riders to be at the start line on time for their course, however if you cannot make it on time for any reason, the four courses have staggered starts, up until a certain time.

-You can change your distance prior to 5pm, Thursday 8 June 2023, by contacting the MS Queensland events team on 1300 090 923 or events@msqld.org.au.
+You can change your distance prior to 5pm, Thursday 12 June, by contacting the MS Queensland events team on 1300 090 923 or events@msqld.org.au.

-Please note: you may be required to pay an additional registration amount if you are changing to a longer course and you will not receive a refund if you downgrade to a shorter course).
+Please note: you may be required to pay an additional registration amount if you are changing to a longer course and you will not receive a refund if you downgrade to a shorter course.
 If you miss this cut off, please visit the registration tent on the morning of the ride before you start and let us know which distance you will be changing to.

 During the ride, if you have entered the 130km or 100km distance and during the ride (prior to the Wynnum Esplanade) decide you do not wish to complete the full distance, you can continue your ride from the rest stop at Wynnum by returning back to Musgrave Park via the 50km course.